ubilabs/react-geosuggest/README.md

 Can be used to supply your own geocode provider.
 The provider must implement two functions:

 `lookup(userInput)` that takes the userInput a returns a promise containing the suggestion results array.
-`geocode(suggest)` that takes a suggest object and returns a promise containing the suggestion results array.
+`geocode(suggest)` that takes a suggest object and returns a promise containing the suggestion with geocode data.
 This data is available in the suggest

 * `isFixture` – Type `Boolean` – True if the suggestion is a fixture
 * `label` – Type `String` – The label name